Neha21mishra/ShopEase/README.md

 # spring-boot-react-ecommerce-app
-eCommerce application based on the microservices architecture built using Spring Boot and ReactJS.
+ShopEase- An eCommerce application based on the microservices architecture built using Spring Boot and ReactJS.

 **FEATURES**